pfbrowning/ng-loading-indicator/README.md

 ```html
 <nli-loading-indicator></nli-loading-indicator>
 ```
 Inject the LoadingIndicatorService into any component that you want to show the loading indicator from.
 When you want to show the loading indicator, call `showLoadingIndicator()` on the injected service, optionally passing custom text to show as the header.
-If you don't provide loading text, the indicator will be shown with a header of "Loading".
+If you don't provide loading text, the indicator will be shown with a default header of "Loading".
 When you want to hide the loading indicator, simply call `hideLoadingIndicator` on the injected service.
 ```typescript
 constructor(private loadingIndicatorService : LoadingIndicatorService) {}